 Another workaround I use often is to start my search over at Google first, then switch to LinkedIn when I have an actual name I want to look up.
 Sid Clark is a LinkedIn coach who first put me onto this technique.
 He describes the best strategy in this LinkedIn article.

 Seeking content?
 Leave people out of the search

 If you are looking for an article or content on LinkedIn, you probably type the topic right in the search bar.
 But did you know that any people that show up on the resulting page count against your search limit, even though you weren't looking for people at all?
 To avoid this inadvertent use of your precious searches, either click inside the empty search box and choose "Posts" from the menu that appears, OR begin your search with a hashtag (which automatically filters out people to show only content) such as #TardigradesSuck.

 Finally, if you just want to browse folks to spot prospective individuals to connect with, keep in mind that the "Recommended for You" list does NOT count as a search.
 This list of people that appears when you click "My Network," formerly called "People You May Know," keeps going on forever if you keep scrolling down.
 If it's the last day of the month and you were just hoping to see who you might learn from, scrolling through this list is a good strategy!

 Those are a few tips that have helped me, but I'm sure there are many more.
-Keep in mind that I'm usually on the desktop version of LinkedIn, so if you're using a mobile device some of these options may not appear or be available.
+Keep in mind that I'm usually on the desktop version of LinkedIn, so if you're using a mobile device some of these options may not be available.
 Please let me know what YOUR favorite workarounds are for getting past the LinkedIn limit!

 I hope these tips are helpful as you make the most of LinkedIn!
 Contact me if you'd like to discuss working with me during your career transition.
 Also, sign up for my email list so you'll know when I share another gif gem like the tardigrade!
 Oh, and I'd love it if you followed me on Twitter.
 Thanks!